JustinPatenaude/balticathletics/products/volleyball.md

     within minutes in sand, grass, or indoors. \n\nHeight adjustable for men (7'11\"), women (7'4\"), and children (5'6\")\nPerfect for backyards, beach days, and BBQs\nAll orders come with an official CROSSNET™️ four-way net, poles, and volleyball"
+- title: Crossnet Indoor Bases - Set of 4
+  image: "/crossnet-bases-716383.jpg"
+  price: 139
+  description: |-
+    Perfect for gymnasium floors, tailgates, black tops, and driveways, pair these four fillable bases with our standard CROSSNET kit to play four square volleyball indoors

+    What's included:
+    - Four 27x16x6" water or sand fillable heavy-duty bases

+    - Each base weighs 4.4lbs when empty and can hold 75lbs of sand or water
+    - Designed for easy set up and break down
+    - Used as a permanent indoor training tool for volleyball teams and classrooms
+    - CROSSNET sold separately
 - title: CLEARANCE - Cosom CX-700095-00 Foam Multipurpose/Volleyball Ball - 7.5"
   image: "/2020-03-30 11.33.27.jpg"
   price: 4